Cloudouble/stellar-js-worker-sdk/README.md

 import {horizon} from 'https://cdn.jsdelivr.net/gh/cloudouble/stellar-js-worker-sdk@latest/horizon.min.js'
 ```

-This will load everything you need to use the SDK in a web browser, transaction write function will autoload when you call it.
+This will load everything you need to use the SDK for read-only functions right away, with transaction write functionality being autoloaded silently in the background when you call it for the first time with no further intervention required.

 See the code of the [demo pages](https://github.com/Cloudouble/stellar-js-worker-sdk/tree/main/demos) for a complete example of how to use the SDK in a web browser.